netdata/netdata/exporting/pubsub/README.md

 Pub/Sub support is also dependent on the dependencies of those libraries, like `protobuf`, `protoc`, and `grpc`.
 Next, Netdata should be re-installed from the source.
 The installer will detect that the required libraries are now available.

-> `grpc` 1.32 or higher [cannot be used](https://github.com/netdata/netdata/issues/10193) to compile Netdata with Pub/Sub
+> You [cannot compile Netdata](https://github.com/netdata/netdata/issues/10193)with Pub/Sub using `grpc` 1.32 or higher.
 > support enabled.
 >
 > Some distributions don't have `.cmake` files in packages.
 To build the C++ Proto Libraries on such distributions we